The Government has released its weighty response to the consultation of the Renewable Heat Incentive (RHI): A Reformed Scheme.

 These installations are expected to generate 57TWh of renewable heat.

 Renewable heat is crucial to the UK’s long-term decarbonisation efforts and the Government believes the technology is almost ready to stand on its own two feet without subsidy.

 TEAM’s RHI Support Service can help organisations obtain their RHI tariff payments, which for large buildings, can amount to tens of thousands of pounds per year.
 Find out more by visiting the RHI Scheme Support Service.

 Justine Grant is a Senior Energy Consultant at TEAM and RHI expert.
 Her expertise lies in IRMAs for RHI applications, Display Energy Certificates as well as Energy Surveys and Audits.
 Justine is a technical author and trainer and is qualified as a CIBSE certified ESOS Lead Assessor.
-You can read her biography on the TEAM website here.

 Follow Justine on social media for news and information about TEAM’s RHI services.